mmlacak/crochess/docs/source/libcc/terms.rst

         in a single ply, in order in which they were visited.

     segment
-        Segment is a straight part of a path, before and after any path alteration;
+        Segment is a straight part of a path, before or after any path alteration;
         e.g. before teleportation, or after divergence.